 To reach the Quincy Wildlife Area release site, go north on

 Hwy 281 from the I-90 exit at

 George.
 Go west on Road 3

 to access southern portion of

 the unit.
 Take White Trail Rd to

-access the northern poriton of
+access the northern poriton

-the unit.
+of the unit.
+Please be advised

+that some roads may have

+locked gates.

-NO RELEASES FOR 2018.
-To reach the Buckshot ReleaseSite, head south from I-90 at Vantage on Hwy 243.
+To reach the Buckshot Re-lease Site, head south from I-90 at Vantage on Hwy 243.
 Follow Hwy 243 along the Columbia River to the junction of 24 or 26 SW.
 The release site can be reached by turning west on Road 24 or Road 26.